As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 One of the oldest brands of Borovička is the “Juniperus” from Trenčín (Slovak town).
 Already in 1905, the factory in Trenčín began to produce Borovička.
 This company is called Old Herold today.

 Interesting fact: Juniperus Borovička was exported during the first Czechoslovak Republic not only to Europe but also to the US and since 1952 it has been protected by an international patent granted in Lisbon.

 Is it true that Borovička is like natural medicine?

-In fact, borovička is also known as natural medicine for centuries.
-It is caused by the natural characteristics of the juniper berries.
+In fact, borovička is also known as a natural medicine for centuries.
+It is caused by the natural characteristics of juniper berries.